 - Whale Shark and Manta Ray tour:100$

-- You can take day trip to nearby another local island.
+- You can take a day trip to nearby another local island.

 You can carry your own snorkeling gear if you want to dive at a nearby bikini beach in shallow water which can save money; else you can rent it for a few dollars.
 You can say activities cost can make a hole in your pocket for low-cost Maldives holidays.

-Most of the local islands have banks with ATM but it is advisable to carry more cash as many islands won’t have ATM.
-Also,s you can pay via credit cards which charges 3.5% extra for processing fees.
+Most of the local islands have banks with ATMs but it is advisable to carry more cash as many islands won’t have ATMs.
+Also,s you can pay via credit card which charges 3.5% extra for processing fees.

-Here is my Average cost of a Trip to the Maldives for two from India based on activities I chose and living on local island Maafushi:
+Here is my Average cost of a Trip to the Maldives for two from India based on activities I chose and living on the local island of Maafushi.